mnaught/mnaught.github.io/_posts/2017-10-05-I'm just going to say it. Recruiters creep me out.md

 ### Staffing is haaaard.

-Most folks I've worked with have a level perspective, and understand that it's a 2-way sales job.
+Most folks I've worked with have a level perspective, and understand that staffing as a busines is a 2-way sales job.

 You sell the candidate on the project or company.
 You sell the client on the candidate.

 It is not an easy job.
 I get that.
 But guess what?
 Neither is mine.

 And like most professionals, I've worked pretty hard to become a commodity.

 But occasionally, I meet someone who looks at the job requisition they are sitting on as a power position.

 And in that perspective, I may as well be a new car the guy's trying to sell.

+And that model seems very, very off to me and to anyone with any experience or self respect.

-I would've met with the client.
-But this guy was so much of a Gatekeeper -- and flat RUDE -- that I wanted nothing to do with his company.
+I would've met with this guy's client.

+But my interactions with  were enough to sell me that I wanted nothing to do with his company.

-Again consider the order of importance in this relationship as snotbag presents it:
+Again, consider the order of importance in this relationship as snotbag presents it:

-1) The client, your eventual employer
+1) The client
 2) The gatekeeper's company
 3) the gatekeeper himself
 4) me.